catseye/Robin/README.markdown

 ### Concurrency ###

-* Add richer concurrency primitives (`call` and `respond`, which assume the message consists of an envelope (containing the caller's pid), a "tag" symbol, and a payload; `respond` would be like a case statement against the tags, and would know which pid to reply to.)
+* Add `respond`, which assumes it's being called by `call` and acts like a case statement against the tags, and knows which pid to reply to.

-  This is basically going to be necessary in order to deal with `crude-io` as it stands so far, because you need to be able to distinguish input messages from output confirmation messages, and this is the cleanest way to do this.
-Note that it will require re-queueing messages that we don't understand, in `respond`, and this will require some care to get right and not lead to self-sending busy loops.
-We might want to do this at the native level (not unlike Erlang, but simpler -- no full pattern matching, just checking against the tag.)
+* Write these both in pure Robin, taking care to queue unrecognized messages and re-send them to self while avoiding busy looping.

 ### Standard Modules ###